 The Bowie High School Feeder Question Every Southwest Austin Buyer Asks

-Bear Creek Elementary and Kiker Elementary both scored 93 out of 100 on the 2025 TEA accountability rating.
-Same A grade.
-Same score.
+Bear Creek Elementary and Kiker Elementary both received an A overall on the 2024-25 TEA accountability rating.
+Same A letter grade.
 Same district (Austin ISD).
-Same feeder path through Gorzycki Middle School to Bowie High School.
+Both feed into Bowie High School, though through different middle schools per the 2026-27 AISD feeder pattern: Bear Creek feeds Bailey MS, and Kiker splits between Bailey and Gorzycki MS depending on address.
 And yet buyers treat these two campuses very differently in their home search, largely because of what the neighborhoods around them look like.

-Bear Creek sits in one of the more premium pockets of southwest Austin, with a median home price around $899,000.
-Kiker’s zone is nearby but slightly more accessible at $777,500.
+Bear Creek sits in one of the more premium pockets of southwest Austin, with a median sold price around $875,000 over the trailing 12 months.
+Kiker’s zone is nearby but more accessible at roughly $725,000.
 Both numbers are steep by Austin standards, but the Bowie feeder path has always commanded a price premium (you are essentially buying into one of the strongest K through 12 pipelines in Austin ISD).
 So the real question is not which school performs better.
 It is which neighborhood fits your life.

 And honestly?
-This is one of those comparisons where I tell people to stop staring at the TEA numbers and go drive both neighborhoods on a Saturday morning.
-The scores are identical.
+This is one of those comparisons where I tell people to stop staring at the TEA letter grades and go drive both neighborhoods on a Saturday morning.
+The grades are identical.
 The vibe is not.

 Bear Creek vs Kiker: Quick Comparison